 The General Aviation and Commercial Division is responsible for regulations and policy development governing the training, certification, inspection, and surveillance of General Aviation (GA) airmen, flight instructors, GA air agencies (pilot schools), commercial operations (rotorcraft, external-load, agricultural, banner tow, Title 14 of the Code of Federal Regulations (14 CFR) part 125 operators, part 91, corporate, business, personal and recreational (aviation events, experimental aircraft, parachute, and ultralight operations), part 91subpart K (part 91K) fractional ownership), and public aircraft operations.

 The division is the focal point for the aviation community at the national level on matters pertaining to unmanned aircraft systems (UAS) operations, including remote pilot certification requirements.
-The division is also the FAA focal point and co-chair for the U.S. Helicopter Safety Team (USHST, a regional partner of the International Helicopter Safety Team (IHST)), and co-chair of the General Aviation Joint Steering Committee (GAJSC).
+The division is also the FAA focal point and co-chair for the U.S. Helicopter Safety Team (USHST, a regional partner of the International Helicopter Safety Team (IHST)).
 The division:

 - Develops and recommends national policies, standards, systems, procedures, and program plans to include international operation activities.